danwlsn/djangodan.github.io/_drafts/the-plan.markdown

 image: none
 ---

-A lot has happened since [my last post](http://danwilson.co/posts/university).
+A lot has happened since [my last post](http://danwilson.co/2014/05/13/university.html).
 I’ve graduated from university with a 2:1, moved into an apartment in the centre of Manchester, and landed at job at [BJL](http://bjl.co.uk) as their frontend developer.
 All seems to be going well, but is that actually the case?
 Not quite.

-You see, when I was at uni I had a lot of free time to develop my skills and fulfil personal goals.
+You see, when I was at university I had a lot of free time to develop my skills and fulfil personal goals.
 Now I have a job, I feel like I have no time at all (which I know isn’t case, I’m just not using my time well).
 I feel as if my learning has stopped.
-Of course, I’m learning at my job but not what I want to be learning.
-We make websites but I want to make apps.
+Of course, I’m learning at work but it isn’t what I want to be learning.
+We make websites but I want to make web apps.
 And so the plan begins.

-I’ve set a goal to develop a set of web apps, mainly focused on fitness tracking (as that ties in with some personal goals), so I can continue to learn and hone my developer skills.
-Each of the apps with be built using either the MEAN stack or Ruby on Rails.
+I’ve set a goal to develop a set of web apps, mainly focused on fitness tracking (as that ties in with some personal goals), so I can continue to learn, and hone my developer skills.
+Each of the apps with be built using either the MEAN stack or Ruby on Rails, and maybe even a little Django.
+But the end goal is to get a framework locked down.
 All the code will be open sourced on my [GitHub](http://github.com/wilsonand1) upon completion and (more than likely) will be free to use.
 There's going to be no time frame on each one, unless I get ridiculous and take forever to complete anything.
+To go along side the build process of these application, I’d like to have a small development blog with each one where I can document my learnings.

+Development on the first app is already underway and I hope to have something to show for it soon.

 Part 2 of the plan is iOS.
 I've always loved the idea of being an iOS developer but every time I try to learn Obj-c, I just fail.
 I've since bought [The Big Nerd Ranch](http://www.amazon.co.uk/iOS-Programming-Ranch-Guide-Guides/dp/0321942051/ref=sr_1_1?s=books&ie=UTF8&qid=1410819030&sr=1-1&keywords=big+nerd+ranch) book and would love to work through that.
-With the collection of web apps I plan on making iOS counterpart to go with them.__
+The aim is to make an iOS counterpart for each of the web apps I make.
+This is more of a long term goal and won’t be happening in the near future.

+**So to summarise:**
+1. Build cool shit
+2. Get better